GrantMeStrength/PicoArm/gettingstarted.md

 # Getting started

-Turns out most of the guides that exist assuming you're going to be using a Raspberry Pi to program the Pico (well, that isn't surprising - but see the end of this page!) so I'm going to start by connecting my Pico to a Raspberry Pi 4 that I have set-up and ready for Linux-y things.
+It turns out that most of the guides on programming the Pico assume you're going to be using a Raspberry Pi to program it (well, that isn't surprising - but see the end of this page!) so I'm going to start by connecting my Pico to a Raspberry Pi 4 that I have set-up and ready for Linux-y things.
 Once I get it working here, it would be interesting to see if it ran on Windows under WSL (or Mac, using Brew).

-I like to use my Mac still, so I use VNC to log into the Pi's desktop, and VSCode to log into the Pi's terminal / edit files.
-It's a convenient system as my workbench for the electronics stuff is different from my Mac desk.
+I like to use my Mac, so I use VNC to log into the Pi's desktop, and VSCode to log into the Pi's terminal and to edit files using Visual Studio Code's remote editing support.
+It's a convenient system as my electronics workbench is different from my Mac office desk.

 ## Installing the Pico SDK on a Raspberry Pi

+Ok, time to get the tools onto the Pi.
 This process will take a while (> 1 hour ?) and it will also require 2.5Gb of disk space (which is a lot on a typically small SDCard-based Pi installation).
 Check you have enough before you start:

 ```
 df -Bm
 ```

-Getting tight?
+Space getting tight?
 This page will be useful: [Freeing up space on your Raspberry Pi](https://www.raspberrypi-spy.co.uk/2018/03/free-space-raspberry-pi-sd-card/).

 ```
 wget https://raw.githubusercontent.com/raspberrypi/pico-setup/master/pico_setup.sh